RuddleTime/flask-extension/README.md

-# cr-stores-rest-api
-Work for Udemy course "REST APIs with Flask and Pytho"
+### Course: REST APIs with Flask and Python

+## By: Jose Salvatierra

+# Section 11: Token refreshing and Flask-JWT-Extended